accessibility-luxembourg/ReferentielAccessibiliteMobile/en/glossaire.md

 Text whose appearance is controlled by the platform's formatting technology (such as CSS for HTML pages).

+#### Subtitles

+Subtitles are in a language other than the language of the video.

+Subtitles are different from [captions](#synchronised-captions-media-object) for the deaf and hard of hearing.

 #### Sudden change in brightness or blinking effect

 Alternating relative brightness that can cause seizures in some people, if they are large enough in a specific frequency range.